-Groot is an alien known by the Kree as a Floral Colossus, though this species was once thought extinct.
-He was first seen when he landed on Earth and threatened humanity as one of the Marvel Monsters in the Marvel Age of Monsters.
-He was however soon defeated by a clever human witch caused Groot to flee Earth once more.
+Groot is an alien known by the Kree as a Floral Colossus.
+He originated from "Planet X" and it was thought that his species had been extinct.
+Groot was first seen when he landed on Earth with his space-ship and threatened humanity as one of the Marvel Monsters in the Marvel Age of Monsters.
+It was his purpose to conquer planet Earth.
+He used some trees from Earth to become his soldiers.
+Groot was however soon defeated by a clever human which used termites on him.
+Groot fell to the ground and seemingly perished.
 He was not heard from for many years after his initial encounter with humanity.

 Major Story Arcs

-Years later, Groot was recruited/apprehended by the Howling Commandos, despite his ability to hide in plain site by looking like a tree, because he smells nothing like a tree.
-Eventually, Groot was freed out of SHIELD custody and returned into Kree space.
-It is however unknown how he was freed and returned to space.
+Groot was eventually seen again when he was recruited/apprehended by the Howling Commandos, a division of SHIELD that was a team compromised of monster-like heroes.
+Despite his ability to hide in plain sight by looking like a tree, he was caught because he did not smell like a tree.
+Groot helped the monster team on a handful of missions.
+Eventually, Groot was freed from SHIELD custody and returned into Kree space.

 Guardians of the Galaxy

 Later, restored to full size, Groot again allows himself to be used for suicide-tactics.
 He infiltrates a phalanx base and grows his limbs outwards into the base's command center before allowing himself to be blown up; taking the phalanx structure with him.
 Before he went off to die again, however, Rocket Raccoon had broken off a twig of him in the hopes that they would be able to grow him back again with it.
 After this mission, Rocket dutifully waters the Groot twig and in time he does return once more, now to join Starlord's new revamp of the Guardians of the Galaxy.